-As everything changes in our homes with the recent Coronavirus outbreak, our pets will feel the stress too.
-Suddenly everyone is home and their entire routine changes.
+As we work our way through our second lockdown, our pets will feel the stress too.
+Suddenly everyone is home and their entire routine changes yet again.
 With the knowledge that our dogs are full blown empaths with the capacity to absorb all our emotions – both happy and sad, it is even more important to treat them with the utmost respect and with as much kindness as we can.
 They never expect anything of us, but they have acutely sensitive emotions that we need to be aware of.

 Here are some pointers to show kindness and sensitivity towards our pets at this worrying time –